-Active Connection Management (ACM) helps to improve scalability and conserve application resources by closing idle connections.
-This feature is enabled by default.
+Active Connection Management (ACM) is enabled by default and helps to improve scalability and conserve application resources by closing idle connections.

 On this page: